MohonaMohsin/GenQuest/README.md

 ## How to Run

-Follow these steps to run Themed Tic-Tac-Toe:
+Follow these steps to run GemQuest:

-1. **Open Terminal / Git Bash / Command Prompt** in the project folder  `GenQuest`.
+1. **Open Terminal / Git Bash / Command Prompt** in the project folder  `GemQuest`.

 2. **Compile all Java files** by running: